skip to Main Content

 1. Healthy Diet

 A diet rich in omega-3 fatty acids and protein is essential to your dog’s skin and coat health.
 A healthy coat is less likely to shed unnecessarily.
-While many dog foods include omega-3s in them, you’ll want to be sure it’s not highly processed.
+While many dog food choices include omega-3s in them, you’ll want to be sure it’s not highly processed.
 Many brands of kibble are heated to high temperatures that are harmful to these good fats and render them less useful.

 While raw feeding can be beneficial, not everyone has the time.
 Let’s face it, it’s hard enough to cook healthy meals for ourselves!
 I love air-dried or freeze-dried foods for that reason.
 Here’s one brand of air-dried dog food I recommend.